Kotlin/KEEP/proposals/statics.md

 opt-in capabilities to be used by experts who write performance-sensitive code.
 One such performance-oriented capability is a `value class`, and another such performance-oriented capability is a `static object`.
 They take away performance-affecting "provides a stable reference" feature of classes and objects respectively for those cases where you can do away without it.
-If you take legal Kotlin code and replace `value class` with `class` and `static object` with `object` the code will mostly compile and work as before (maybe with few non-essential differences), but will lose some efficiency.
+If you take legal Kotlin code and replace `value class` with `data class` and `static object` with `object` the code will mostly compile and work as before (maybe with few non-essential differences), but will lose some efficiency.